xdevor/composer-parser/README.md

 ## Features
 - Supports parsing all installed PHP packages' composer.json files in your project
-- Can eazily extract specific information of nested composer.json files in your project
+- Can easily extract specific information of nested composer.json files in your project

 ## Usage